-You will find Anhydrite in drying agent in plasters, cement, paint and varnishes.
+You will find Anhydrite in drying agents in plasters, cement, paint, and varnishes.
 It is even made to use the chalk found in classrooms and sidewalk drawings.

 Anhydrite gets its name from a Greek term to mean without water.
 This stone is dehydrated and will quickly drink up water.
 It will turn back into Gypsum in humidity.
 To continue the cycle, Gypsum can also turn back into Anhydrite through heating to evaporate the water content.